A radionuclide cisternogram is a nuclear scan test. It is used to diagnose problems with the flow of spinal fluid.

 Risks associated with a lumbar puncture include pain at the injection site, bleeding, and infection.
 There is also a very rare chance of nerve damage.

-The amount of radiation used during the nuclear scan is very small, and virtually all of the radiation is gone within a few days.
-There have been no documented cases of injury or damage caused by the radioisotope used with this scan.
+The amount of radiation used during the nuclear scan is very small.
+Almost all of the radiation is gone within a few days.
+There are no known cases of the radioisotope causing harm to the person getting the scan.
 However, as with any radiation exposure, caution is advised if you are pregnant or breastfeeding.

 to the radioisotope used during the scan.
 This may include a serious .